lafarinio/cows_frontend/README.md

 Run `ng serve -c prod` for production (difference: added optimalization, which prolongs compilation time).

+Run `ng serve -c devDebug` for development purposes, especially to work with locally created server by `json-server`.

 ## Generating components

 Run `ng generate c component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.